PacktPublishing/Software-Architecture-with-Cpp-2E/Chapter07/README.md

 - rpm build tools: [rpmbuild](https://manpages.ubuntu.com/manpages/trusty/man8/rpmbuild.8.html) to assemble RPM packages
 - [linuxdeploy](https://github.com/linuxdeploy/linuxdeploy) to assemble AppImages

+The C++ compiler in your IDE and the Conan profile must be compatible if the examples are compiled from the IDE.

 Assuming you're on Linux or using WSL, configure a local Conan profile and remotes by running:

 ```bash